Monopoles and Landau-Ginzburg Models I: A General Overview

-where $d$ is the distance function of the Riemannian metric $g$. \end{property}
+where $d$ is the distance function of the Riemannian metric $g$. \end{lemma}

-The upshot is that the convergence in the boundary condition (\ref{boundarycondition}) is also uniform for all possible solutions $P$.
+This means that the convergence in the boundary condition (\ref{boundarycondition}) is also uniform for all possible solutions $P$.
 In fact, this decay is exponential.
-The next lemma is the toy model of Theorem \ref{T1.3} when $G=\{e\}$ and $\dim M<\infty$.
+The next lemma is the toy model of Theorem \ref{T1.3} when $G$ is trivial and $\dim M<\infty$.